pragyaverma5/pragyaverma5/README.md

 ## Approach

 I focus on understanding how things work under the hood rather than just using tools.
-I value clarity, simplicity, and writing code that is easy to maintain.
+I value clarity, simplicity, and maintainable code.

 ---